 When do I see the results?

-Results are seen around 3 weeks post treatment and these will continue to improve gradually over the next 3-6 months.
+Results are seen around 8 weeks after 2nd treatment but everyone is different and you may require the recommended 3 sessions before results are seen.
+The photograph shown of the under eyes was the results 8 weeks after the second session.
+The skin will continue to improve gradually over the next 3-6 months.
 Everyone's skin is different and regenerative capacity depends on your age and lifestyle factors.

 How long do the results last?